Existential Sex Therapy

 Who I Am as a Therapist

-I am a Licensed Professional Counselor Associate in Texas and I am completing a PhD in Clinical Sexology where I am deepening my research on sexual experience.
+I have a PhD in Clinical Sexology and am a Licensed Professional Counselor Associate in Texas where I am deepening my research on sexual experience.
 My clinical work is intentionally focused and rooted in Existential philosophy & psychology, Stoicism, attachment theory and mindfulness.
-I work with a limited number of individuals so that each person receives depth, continuity and a level of presence that is not possible when therapy is hurried or crowded.
-This focus also allows me to continue writing and researching to support the work we do in session.
+My practice is based on an atelier model so that each person receives depth, continuity and a level of presence that is not possible when therapy is hurried or crowded, The focus also allows me to continue writing and researching to support the work we do in session.

 If You Choose to Begin

-If you choose to begin therapy here, you will be met with curiosity and respect.
-My role is not to impose values upon you, but understand the values that shape who you are and navigate how to live within them.
-You will not be asked to arrive with clarity.
-Some arrive because something in their sexual life has changed.
-Others arrive because they have never asked themselves what they want.
-Both belong here.
+If you choose to begin work here, you will be met with curiosity and respect.
+My role is not to impose values, but to understand the values already shaping who you are and to explore how you are living in relation to them.

 This is a place for you to return to yourself.